altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- **Fix utf8 encoding for non-ascii tags**
 - **Fix 404s when tagging with piv with no id**
 - **Delete single piv from carrousel**
-- Check if piv.vid is 'pending' or 'error' and warn the user, rather than trying to load the video anyway
 - Fix ronin queries after untagging/deleting
-- Fix how carrousel looks when an image is rotated (Tom)
+- Fix how carrousel looks when an image is rotated
-- Carrousel: when zooming into image, make the image take the entire screen (Tom)
+- Dynamize "you're looking at" (more than two tags)

+- Calculate viewport dynamically and make views use its proportions (Tom)
+- Show number of pivs to be still uploaded (Tom)
+- Fix amount of tags shown on top bar of uploaded, based on tag length (Tom)
-- Delete piv mode (uploaded)
+- Delete piv mode (uploaded) (Tom)
 - Delete piv mode (local): if deleting something being uploaded, defer the deletion.
-- Calculate viewport dynamically and make views use its proportions
-- Fix amount of tags shown on top bar of uploaded, based on tag length
-- Show number of pivs to be still uploaded
+(Tom)
+- Check if piv.vid is 'pending' or 'error' and warn the user, rather than trying to load the video anyway (Tom)
 - Performance
    - Lower amount of pivs
    - Do not default to "everything"